SondagesPro/answersAsReadonly/README.md

 This add a new attribute (advanced setting) in each question to set answers part as “read only”.

-Work in prgress :
+Work in progress :
-- all question type with all settings didn't work
+- All question type with all settings didn't work
-- control is done only via html and javascript, no PHP control is done.
+- Control is done only via html and javascript, no PHP control is done.
+- You can not use `self` inside Expression.

+Plugin are tested in LimeSurvey 3 and can be tested in LimeSurvey 4.

 ## Installation